 On the one hand, to avoid merely replacing one variety of fundamentalism with another, the overarching view cannot be overly determinant or exclusivist.
 On the other hand, any sustainable, principled framework would have to be, at least to some degree, exclusive.

-[O]ne’s legal right to free speech is not the same thing as epistemic or ethical justification for expressing hateful, intimidating, or malicious views.
-Overtly bigoted expressions… are indeed unreasonable.
-However, stigmatizing labels lose their power when used in a cavalier manner, and, as such, moralistic labels alone do not effectively demonstrate a perspective’s unreasonableness or justify its exclusion from public deliberations…
+One’s legal right to free speech is not the same thing as epistemic or ethical justification for expressing hateful, intimidating, or malicious views.
+However, stigmatizing labels lose their power when used in a cavalier manner, and, as such, moralistic labels alone do not effectively demonstrate a perspective’s unreasonableness or justify its exclusion from public deliberations.

-Those on the "Left pole" (often loudest, most aggressive voices in our public discourse) seem to consider anything to their Right as intolerable fascism (or other pathological -isms and -phobias they have socially constructed to suppress dissent from social justice orthodoxy).
+In my judgment, those on the "Left pole" (typically the loudest, most aggressive voices in our public discourse) frame dissent from social justice orthodoxy as intolerable expressions of fascist oppression or other pathological -isms and -phobias they have socially constructed to justify silencing or "de-platforming" political opponents on the Right.

-Protecting members of historically marginalized groups from arbitrary forms of discrimination and recognizing their equal human rights are requirements of ...reasonable pluralism...
-Suggestions that… [far-Left] radicals should have ‘license of tongue’ to engage in overtly bigoted speech or that they have the authority to (perpetually?) discriminate for political purposes (DiAngelo & Sensoy, 2014, p.
+Protecting all people, including members of historically marginalized groups, from arbitrary forms of discrimination and recognizing their equal human rights are requirements of reasonable pluralism.
+Suggestions that members of historically marginalized groups and far-Left radicals should have ‘license of tongue’ to engage in overtly bigoted speech or that they have the authority to (perpetually?) discriminate for political purposes (DiAngelo & Sensoy, 2014, p.
 7; Boler, 2004, p.
-3), however, are not...
+3), however, are not.